Image Credit: “The Scribe” by Jean Mielot

 It is commonly acknowledged by contemporary Bible scholars that Junias and Nymphas, as their names appear in some older English translations, are actually two women: Junia (Rom.
 16:7) and Nympha (Col. 4:15).
 [N.B.
 The highlighted references on this site use the NASB 1995 which has the incorrect masculine “Junias” in Rom.
 16:7.]

 When the Greek manuscripts of the New Testament began to be accented Junia and Nympha were accented as feminine nouns.
-But at some point, the genders of Junia and Nympha were altered in Greek texts.
-In Junia’s case, the accent was changed to make her name masculine.
-In Nympha’s case, the accent was also changed.
-The personal pronoun in Colossians 4:15 was also changed from a feminine pronoun (corresponding to the English “her”) to a masculine pronoun (corresponding to “him”), or, in some cases a non-gendered plural pronoun.
+But at some point, the genders of Junia and Nympha were made masculine by changing the accents.
+Furthermore, the personal pronoun in Colossians 4:15 was also changed from a feminine pronoun (corresponding to the English “her”) to a masculine pronoun (corresponding to “him”), or, in some cases a non-gendered plural pronoun.

-It seems that the scribes believed that it was impossible for women to be church leaders.
-So, believing that they were correcting a previous mistake, they masculinised Junia and Nympha in their manuscripts.
-These corrupted Greek manuscripts were then copied by other scribes.
-These copies were subsequently used as resources for some English translations.
-A few modern English translations retain these corruptions.
+These errors were then copied by other scribes, and these Greek copies were subsequently used as resources for some English translations.
+A few modern English translations retain these mistakes.

 [I have written more about Junia, including the alteration of her name here.
 See especially the endnotes.]

 Some people, aware that the feminine gender of Junia and Nympha has been obscured in the past, speculate that Stephanas, mentioned three times in Paul’s first letter to the Corinthians, was also a woman whose gender has been obscured (1 Cor.
 1:16; 16:15,17).
 The idea that Stephanas was a woman may seem plausible to people with a scant knowledge of Greek.
 This is because each occurrence of the name Stephanas appears in the Greek as Stephana, which appears to be feminine.
 However it is important to note that in all three occurrences, Stephanas is not the subject of the sentence, and so the name is not in the nominative (subject) case but in the genitive (“possessive”) case.

-In Greek there are five main cases.
-Each different case has different case endings—different suffixes attached to the stem of the word.
+In Greek there are four main cases.
+Each different case has different case endings: different suffixes attached to the stem of the word.
 Many names in the New Testament have nominative, genitive, accusative and dative case endings, and sometimes a vocative case ending.